William Shakespeare: The Bard of Avon

 2. Christopher Marlowe: Christopher Marlowe, a contemporary of Shakespeare and a leading figure of the Elizabethan stage, influenced Shakespeare’s dramatic style and thematic concerns.
 Marlowe’s groundbreaking plays, such as “Doctor Faustus” and “Tamburlaine,” showcased a bold use of blank verse, psychological depth, and tragic grandeur that resonated with Shakespeare’s own dramatic sensibilities.

-3. Seneca the Younger: The Roman playwright Seneca the Younger, known for his tragedies and stoic philosophy, provided a model for Shakespeare’s exploration of themes such as fate, revenge, and moral ambiguity.
+3. Seneca the Younger: The Roman playwright Seneca the Younger, known for his tragedies and stoic philosophy.
+Provided a model for Shakespeare’s exploration of themes such as fate, revenge, and moral ambiguity.
 Shakespeare’s tragedies, such as “Hamlet” and “Macbeth,” reflect Seneca’s influence in their depiction of human suffering, moral dilemmas, and the inevitability of fate.

 4. Plutarch: Shakespeare drew inspiration from the ancient historian Plutarch’s “Lives,” which provided biographical sketches of famous Greeks and Romans.
 Plutarch’s vivid narratives and insights into human character informed Shakespeare’s historical plays, such as “Julius Caesar” and “Antony and Cleopatra,” enriching his portrayals of political intrigue, ambition, and betrayal.